zaphosting/docs/docs/minecraft-timings-report.md

 ---
 id: minecraft-timings-report
 title: "Minecraft: Identify server problems with timings report"
-description: Information on how to identify lag problems on your Minecraft server with a timings report - ZAP-Hosting.com documentation
+description: Information on how to identify lag problems on your Minecraft server with a timings report
 sidebar_label: Timings-Report
 services:
   - gameserver-minecraft